 'He knew...'
 Harry thought.
 'He's not surprised at all that my name came out of the stupid thing.
 It was almost as if...he...planned...it.'
 Memories danced in Harry's mind of all the adventures he's had since entering the magical world.
 All the unfortunate encounters with dark wizards and dangerous beasts he's had to endure.

 'If he planned this...then what about all the rest?
 Did he...is he...IS HE THE REASON ALL THIS CRAP HAS BEEN HAPPENING TO ME?' he screamed in his mind.

 Harry begun to experience an emotion that was new to him.
 The rage he was feeling towards the unfairness of the world became focused on the old man standing before him.
 It was strange...the anger inside was somehow both cold and unfeeling as well as boiling fury.

 "Harry my boy, will you please wait for me in the backroom with the other champions?"
 Dumbledore asked with a soft voice and a gentle smile.

 "I'm sorry?"
 Dumbledore looked above his spectacles in a little confusion.

-Ludo Bagman the stuttering bumbling ministry employee in charge of this whole farce rose from his seat and hurried to Dumbledore's side.
+Ludo Bagman, the stuttering bumbling ministry employee in charge of this whole farce, rose from his seat and hurried to Dumbledore's side.
 "The boy must compete Albus!
-The goblet has a binding magical contract with all those it chooses."
+The Goblet has a binding magical contract with all those it has chosen."

 Harry didn't even glance at Bagman, immediately recognizing him as the unimportant player that he was in this game.
 He just continued to stare at those blasted twinkling eyes.